pulibrary/figgy/docs/technical/preservation/implementation_diagram.md

 3. Create a `PreservationObject` for the `ScannedResource`
    * We use PreservationObject to save the cloud / preserved locations of preservation files, so that we don't add new metadata values to the objects that we are preserving, thus necessitating another preservation action.
 4. Preserve metadata
-   * A JSON serialization of the metadata is uploaded to GCS and its checksum stored in the `metadata_node` attached to the PreservationObject.
+   * A JSON serialization of the metadata is uploaded to Google Cloud (GCS) and its checksum stored in the `metadata_node` attached to the PreservationObject.
    * The PreservationObject's `metadata_version` field is updated with the `Resource`'s current lock token, so we can ensure that the `PreservationObject` and `Resource` are in sync.
 5. Enqueue preservation of children.
    * Every time it's run the preserver will automatically enqueue preservation of any children which have never been preserved.